Caster: Coding a Topology

 Project

-A project is meant to:
+A project can:

 - Categorize large events

-- House directories, workspaces, and sub-directories
+- House directories, workspaces, and subdirectories

 Export Project